chrisconlon/CommonOwnerReplication/README.md

 ## How to run code
 Change to the directory containing this file and run "./run_all.sh" on the terminal.
 The code should take approximately 3-10 hours to run.
 Tables and figures will be produced as described below.

+Windows Users: instead use "run_all.bat" from the command prompt.

 ## File of origin for tables and figures

 | Table/Figure Number 	| Generating File			|